National Botanic Garden of Wales

-Opened in the Towy Valley at the start of the millennium, National Botanic Garden of Wales is a world-renowned centre is a major attraction and an important conservation and study facility.
+Opened in the Towy Valley at the start of the millennium, National Botanic Garden of Wales is a world-renowned centre and a major attraction.
+The garden is an important conservation and study facility.
 The centrepiece is the vast Great Glasshouse – home to rows of exoticism from as far away as Australia, South America, California and the Mediterranean.

-Another amazing restoration project has taken place in the Tywi valley, where ten acres of gardens contain one of the most diverse collections of plants in the world.
-The cloister, from the Elizabethan and Jacobean period, is exceptional, and the formal gardens contain an abundance of pools, parapets and arches as well as a pool garden.
+Another amazing restoration project has taken place in the Tywi valley, where the ten acres Aberglasney Mansion and Gardens contain one of the most diverse collections of plants in the world.
+The cloister, from the Elizabethan and Jacobean period, is exceptional, and the formal gardens contain an abundance of parapets and arches as well as a pool garden.

 Fancy the sound of Elephant Rhubarb and American skunk cabbage?
-This is the place.
-There is also a wildflower meadow and Japanese bridge, as well as heather beds, towers, chapels and gazebos here, although these gardens are officially famous for their National Collections of Pieris, Enkianthus and Rhododendrons.
+Clyne Gardens, Swansea is the place.
+There is also a wildflower meadow and Japanese bridge, as well as heather beds, towers, chapels and gazebos here.
+These gardens are officially famous for their National Collections of Pieris, Enkianthus and Rhododendrons.
 Look out for the cottage and bluebell wood.

 Plantasia is a huge adventure site, and its themed zones and mazes make it a particularly good place to take the kids.
 Its botanic and animal collections are as good as you’ll find anywhere, and the hothouse is a great place to find out all about the magic of plants.

-There are eight acres of tranquil lakes and flowers to enjoy within Hilton Court, overlooking West Pembrokeshire’s St Brides Bay and surrounded by dense forests with a thriving biodiversity.
+There are eight acres of tranquil lakes and flowers to enjoy within Hilton Court Gardens.
+The gardens overlooks west Pembrokeshire’s St Brides Bay and is surrounded by dense forests with a thriving biodiversity.
 Spot the waterfalls and experience the resident solar domes – tropical refuges of year-round warmth for their exotic inhabitants.